Homegear/Homegear-Doc/Homegear-EnOcean/source/configuration.rst

     openssl ca -in newcert.csr -out certs/homegeargateway.crt

+.. important:: You need to set the correct hostname for ``COMMON NAME`` and also use this hostname to connect to the gateway (not the IP)!

 Next lets create the client certificate your Homegear system uses to login to the gateway.
 Again don't set the "challenge password". ::

     openssl genrsa -aes256 -out private/homegearclient.enc.key 2048